SUNY Geneseo’s Red Jacket Dining Hall

 The approach to Red Jacket was to see the bigger picture of the space as a multi-purpose building as well as a top notch student dining facility.
 The friendly vibes will draw you to take a curious stroll, peek around to find ample nooks and crannies scattered throughout, to sit quietly or enjoy the company of others.
 To some, Red Jacket is a gathering place for bonding with friends; to others, it is a dining experience where choices are varied and exciting; and to many, it doubles as a relaxed alternative for study areas and group meetings.

-Intended to be a home away from home for first time college students, Red Jacket offers diverse dining cuisine and serving as a satellite student center.
-Red Jacket provides not just great tasting, nourishing food but also a sense of community, a place that students can feel is their own, and a place where they can connect and communicate.
+Intended to be a home away from home for first time college students, Red Jacket offers diverse dining cuisines and serves as a satellite student center.
+Providing more than just great tasting, nourishing food, Red Jacket also offers a sense of community, a place that students can feel is their own, and a destination where they can connect and communicate.

-The primary goal for this project was the facility needed to be adaptable, flexible and invoke students to gather, and enjoy the dining experience.
+The primary goal for this project was that the facility needed to be adaptable, flexible, and invoke students to gather and enjoy the dining experience.
 In order to do so, the amount of multi-purpose spaces and cross-utilization for Geneseo’s ultimate vision of Eat-Study-Play, a concept that would develop Red Jacket Dining Hall into a destination, had to be increased, thus strengthening the center’s connection to the rest of the campus.

 A Place to Connect & Communicate